keystonejs/keystone-classic/test/e2e/README.md

     If you want to run the e2e keystone test app server standalone then run as follows:

         export KEYSTONEJS_PORT=9999 && node test/e2e/server.js --notest

+    If you want to run the e2e keystone test app server standalone without dropping the database then run as follows:

+        export KEYSTONEJS_PORT=9999 && node test/e2e/server.js --notest --nodrop

     This allows you to experiment with the exact same setup the test do!